Sydney Ferries: Fleet

-Construction of 7 new vessels has begun with 6 delivered and 5 in service, with the sixth, the Norman Selfe, being prepared to carry passengers.
-These Parramatta River class ferries are to replace the RiverCat class vessels on F3 Parramatta River services.
+Construction of 7 new Parramatta River-class vessels was completed in 2025, allowing for the RiverCats to be gradually phased out.
 Notably, these ferries are built in Australia, unlike the River Class and Emerald Class second generation ferries.
 They feature a similar design to River class but lack the upper level seating on the roof, allowing for operation through to Parramatta without a need to close the upper seating at Rydalmere Wharf to safely clear lower bridges.

 Patronage

 The following table lists patronage figures for the network during the corresponding financial year.
 Australia's financial years start on 1 July and end on 30 June.
 Major events that affected the number of journeys made or how patronage is measured are included as notes.